-Lately and ongoing, we are bombarded by countless articles about COVID-19, some helpful and others less so.
-For many, these articles can trigger and/or heighten anxiety, fuel more worry, concern, panic and overall have a tremendous impact on our general well-being and mood.
-Whilst I do think it is important to stay informed and engaged, it is recommended that the following things are kept in mind –
+We have been bombarded by countless articles about COVID-19, some helpful and others less so.
+For many, these articles can trigger and/or heighten anxiety, fuel more worry, concern, panic and overall, have a tremendous impact on our general well-being and mood.
+Whilst I do think it is important to stay informed and engaged, it is recommended that the following is kept in mind –

 • Being selective regarding the source of the articles – people will send you information from various sources, some more credible than others.
 Whilst it is tempting to try and gain as much knowledge and understanding as possible, it is important to be mindful of these sources and perhaps limit those which you feel are likely to instil more panic and fear.